-NOTE: The DEPI S-BFD Return Path DSCP AVP Mandatory bit (M) MUST be set to 1.
+The CCAP Core or RPD MUST set the DEPI S-BFD Return Path DSCP AVP M field (Mandatory bit) to 1.

-The CCAP Core MAY include DEPI S-BFD Return Path DSCP AVP in ICRQ message.
+The CCAP Core MAY include the DEPI S-BFD Return Path DSCP AVP in the ICRQ message.
 Additional requirements for the use of this AVP are described in Section 7.3.3.3.2.